-At Assumption Life, we ??value the development of our employees in diversified and inclusive work teams that foster creative thinking and innovation.
-Assumption supports its employees' association in numerous social and sporting activities throughout the year to allow a harmonious and productive work environment.
+At Assumption Life, we value the development of our employees in diversified and inclusive work teams that foster creative thinking and innovation.

 The Company was founded in 1903 to help people.
-Today, this culture of generosity and commitment is demonstrated by our actions and our values ??.
-Whether it is helping out at special events, raising funds for a charity or, helping people in need, Assumption Life's employees are very committed to their community and are always ready to help.
+Today, this culture of generosity and commitment is demonstrated by our actions and our values.
+In 2017, we proudly obtained a B Corp certification.
+Assumption Life is the first life insurance company in Canada and the 200th Canadian company to obtain this prestigious certification.
+B Corp certification is a social movement involving over 2,000 companies worldwide that share a common vision of a business community that is committed to improving economic, social and environmental well-being.
+Whether it is helping out at special events, raising funds for a charity or, helping people in need, Assumption Life employees are very committed to their community and are always ready to help.

 It's working for an employer of choice

 In 2017, Assumption Life received the Aon Hewitt's Employers of Choice platinum category for small and medium-sized organizations.
-In addition, Assumption Life was ranked ninth among the top 101 companies in Atlantic Canada in 2015.
 We ensure competitive salaries, as well as performance-based bonuses, generous benefits and flexibility in our policies and practices to respond to the needs of our employees.